Chenvel/CleanArchPlugin/README.md

     - The third version of GUI (tool window bar (right side of IDE))
     - Opened sources of the plugin
     - Updated notification when user opens python file
+    - Added right click to circle
+    - Bugs fixed
+5. <h4>CleanArch-1.0.0-RELEASE</h4>
+    - New "Acyclic Dependencies" tab
+    - Deleted notifications (look to bottom left corner to get I and A)
     - Bugs fixed